cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 <!--Policy: MS.DEFENDER.6.3v1; Criticality: SHALL -->
 - _Rationale:_ Audit logs may no longer be available when needed if they are not retained for a sufficient time.
 Increased log retention time gives an agency the necessary visibility to investigate incidents that occurred some time ago.
-- _Last modified:_ June 2023
+- _Last modified:_ March 2025
-- _Note_: Purview Audit (Premium) provides a default audit log retention policy, retaining Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Entra ID audit records for one year.
+- _Note_: Microsoft 365 Advanced Auditing / Audit (Premium) provides a default audit log retention policy, retaining Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Entra ID audit records for one year.
           Additional record types require custom audit retention policies.